 As the trees are losing their leaves, before hard winter rains, apply copper sulfate or fixed copper.
 This helps protect the trees against canker infections.

-If blister mite has been observed, spray lime-sulfur, micronized sulfur or sulfur plus horticultural oil just after leaf drop, thoroughly covering all buds and bark.
+If blister mite has been observed, spray lime-sulfur (Calcium polysulfide), micronized sulfur or sulfur plus horticultural oil just after leaf drop, thoroughly covering all buds and bark.
 Spray again in spring at bud break.

 Rake up and destroy fallen leaves and fruit.
 If codling moth or apple maggot has been a problem, do not compost but discard the fruit.
 Fruit trees prefer a soil pH of 6.8-7.
 At this pH, the trees can make use of the nutrients available in the soil.
 Our native soils typically are 5.5 or below- acidic.
 If a pH test of your soil shows acid conditions, apply lime in the fall.
 In addition to raising the soil pH, lime will supply calcium to the trees, important for good fruit quality, and also help fallen foliage decay.
 Some studies show liming in the fall can lessen scab spores the following spring.